 1. Focus on results.
 Many candidates make the mistake of just listing their job duties (they make this mistake in the job interview and also on their resumes).
 If you want to impress your interviewer, focus on how you performed and how you went above and beyond the job description.

 Stress any impressive achievements (a promotion, an award), statistics (#1 sales person, 26 people managed), numbers (revenue generated, expenses reduced), or other details.

 2. Customize for the position.
 You can develop a standard approach to this question.
-Again, don’t try to memorize a script (I repeat this advice constantly because I really mean it).
+Again, don’t try to memorize a script (we repeat this advice constantly because it is really important).
 You just want an outline of the bullet points that you want to cover.

 Once you have a standard approach in mind, be prepared to customize it for each new job opportunity.
 For some positions, your standard description may work perfectly.